 We’ve been singing the praises of Sanaa for years, and yet it’s still one of those restaurants that people seem to pass over.
-It’s in a tricky location (Disney’s Animal Kingdom Lodge is a LITTLE bit off the beaten path, in the middle of nowhere, you get the picture) and its African and Indian-inspired menu might be a turn-off for guests afraid the food will be too exotic.
+It’s in a tricky location (Disney’s Animal Kingdom Lodge is a LITTLE bit off the beaten path, in the middle of nowhere, you get the picture) and its African and Indian-inspired menu might be a turn-off for guests afraid the food will be too out of their wheelhouse.

 Trust us when we say that a trip to Sanaa is worth it!
-Their menu is filled with home-run hits like their phenomenal Bread Service, Butter Chicken, and Beef Potjie.
+Their menu is filled with home-run hits like their phenomenal Bread Service, Potjie with Beef or Butter Chicken, and Zanzibari Vegetable Curry.
 Yes, a lot of the menu is a little different from what you’ll find elsewhere in Disney World but that’s part of what makes it so great.
-The foods here utilizes seasonings you might not come across that often but don’t let that deter you — the food is actually quite approachable.
+The foods here utilize seasonings you might not come across that often, but don’t let that deter you — the food is actually quite approachable.
 They even have a strip steak on the menu if you don’t want to venture too far into the world of African and Indian flavors.
 If you’ve got little ones with you that aren’t feeling THAT adventurous when eating here, the kids’ menu does include familiar dishes like Cheese Pizza and a Cheeseburger.

 One of the biggest selling points with Sanaa is the great views of the savanna at Animal Kingdom Lodge.
 The animals at the resort roam RIGHT outside the windows of the restaurant, meaning you could be inches from gorgeous birds, zebras, and more while you eat.
 Be sure to request a table by a window for the best animal views.

-Sanaa is one of our favorite restaurants we’ve visited since Disney World reopened in July, so it’s a great option if you’re looking for a table service dinner in a post-closure Disney World.
+Sanaa has consistently been one of our favorite restaurants in Disney World, so it’s a great option if you’re looking for a table service dinner that’s more than your run-of-the-mill fare.
 We recommend making a late afternoon reservation before it gets dark if you want the best views — the animals seem most active this time of day!